destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/eps_config.md.txt

   bdmember = 2
 ```

+> **_NOTE:_**:
+> The general.times.start setting is set to "-P1D" by default, to make the example able to run out-of-the-box, since IFSENS data is only available in mars for the past two weeks.

 The three members (0, 1, and 2) will use the lateral boundary data from corresponding IFSENS member.
 Note, that member 0 of the IFSENS is the control member, so the EPS member 0 will use the control member data.
 This is a quite bare bones example, since they only differs in what boundary data they use.

 ## Adjusting which member uses which IFSENS member data